top of page

 Risk impact assessment is a crucial step in effective risk management.
-It involves evaluating the potential consequences of a risk event occurring, which can vary depending on the type of impact.
+It involves evaluating the potential consequences of a risk event occurring, assigning a risk rating and risk score, and determining appropriate control measures to mitigate the risk.
 This can be used to support risk reporting, risk and control self-assessment, scenario planning, risk event, mitigating risks, and more.

 In this article, we will explore different types of impacts to consider when assessing risk impact, along with examples to illustrate their importance.